-It became a hit immediately in his restaurant and has remained popular to this day.
-His original recipe contained only Fettuccine noodles and lots of butter and Parmesan Cheese.
+It was a hit immediately in his restaurant and has remained popular to this day.
+His original recipe contained only Fettuccine noodles with lots of butter and Parmesan Cheese.

 Wash and cut up chicken (if it hasn't already been done).
 Add to a large saucepan.
 Add vegetables and salt.